samkatt/human-bo/README.md

 ### To do

-- [ ] Figure out linting.
-    - [?]
-Figure out how to do separate development and running requirements.
-- [ ] Consider how to report results (move to B&W?).
 - [ ] Add visualisation to human-then-AI experiment.
 - [ ] Figure out first experiment: random vs human BO.
 - [ ] Think of regret: observed y??
+- [ ] Change configurations to accept configuration file.
+- [ ] Change configurations to accept overwrites.
+- [?]
+Consider making a single experiment dependent on step and report and stuff?

 #### Misc